 Our findings highlight that social factors can have important influences on demography and genetic evolution by leading to systematic differences in reproductive success.
 The effect of high dominance rank on reproductive success influences the growth and composition of social groups across generations.
 In particular when social rank is heritable, long-term changes are visible in the few studies which have been able to track reproductive success across multiple generations.
 For example, among spotted hyenas, the highest ranking female in 1979 is the ancestor of more than half of the females in the clan in 2009 (Holekamp et al. (2012)).
 This perspective also nicely highlights how small differences in reproductive success can add up over long time frames.
 While in the case of this hyena clan the highest ranking female gained the benefits, chance variation might also reduce such differences.
 For most populations, the effect sizes we reported are far from perfect such that dominants do not consistently have the highest reproductive success.
-Our data cannot resolve whether there is phenotypic selection to gain high rank (Huchard et al. (2016)), or whether high ranking females have higher reproductive success because they obtained this position by chance (Snyder and Ellner (2018)) in particular during extreme conditions where only few females might survive or reproduce (Lewontin and Cohen (1969)), or whether there are some traits that lead to both higher rank and higher reproductive success (Fedigan (1983)).
+Luck might also play a large role (Snyder and Ellner (2018)), in particular during extreme conditions where only few females might survive or reproduce (Lewontin and Cohen (1969)).

-Our focus in this study was on the consequences of competition among females within groups, highlighting that some females (the subordinates) have a reduced fitness.
-It is important to bear in mind that such an approach outlooks selection that operates on competition between groups, which may be substantial in cooperative breeders where a single female mothers all offspring in a group, such that only one of her daughters can inherit the highest rank.
+Our focus in this study was on the consequences of competition among females within groups, highlighting 1328 that some females (the subordinates) have a reduced fitness.
+It is important to bear in mind that such 1329 an approach outlooks selection that operates on competition between groups, which may be substantial 1330 in cooperative breeders where a single female mothers all offspring in a group, such that only one of her 1331 daughters can inherit the highest rank.
 Accordingly, living in social groups might not necessarily maximize fitness differences among females compared to a situation where they would all be solitary.
-Instead, the fitness benefits of social life may outweigh its costs for most females, such that even subordinates have a higher relative fitness when group-living compared to living alone.
-Nevertheless, our findings clearly show that these benefits are unequally shared, and that this is true across environmental conditions.
-They draw a complex landscape of the level of social inequality across mammalian societies, where the benefits of social dominance are modulated by aspects of life-history, demography and sociality that affect the form and intensity of reproductive and social competition, more than by ecological competition.
+Instead, the fitness benefits of social life may outweigh its costs for most females, such that even subordinates have a 1334 higher relative fitness when group-living compared to living alone.
+Nevertheless, our findings clearly show 1335 that these benefits are unequally shared, and that this is true across environmental conditions.
+They draw 1336 a complex landscape of the level of social inequality across mammalian societies, where the benefits of 1337 social dominance are modulated by aspects of life-history, demography and sociality that affect the form 1338 and intensity of reproductive and social competition, more than by ecological competition.
+1339

-1375 Ethics
+1340 Ethics

-1376 Our study relies on previously published data and did not involve working directly with animals.
+Our study relies on previously published data and did not involve working directly with animals.

-1377 Author contributions
+1342 Author contributions

-- 1378 Shivani: Hypothesis development, data collection, data analysis and interpretation, revising/editing. - Huchard: Hypothesis development, data analysis and interpretation, write up, revising/editing. - Lukas: Hypothesis development, data collection, data analysis and interpretation, write up, revising/editing, materials/funding.
+- shivani: Hypothesis development, data collection, data analysis and interpretation, revising/editing. - Huchard: Hypothesis development, data analysis and interpretation, write up, revising/editing. - Lukas: Hypothesis development, data collection, data analysis and interpretation, write up, revising/editing, materials/funding.

-1382 Data and code availability
+1347 Data and code availability